CodeYourFuture/curriculum/content/js2/blocks/assembly/index.md

 ```

 {{<note type="activity" title="Run it">}}
-Try running the code above and check the console output.
-What do you see?
+Try running the code above on your local machine.
+Check the console output.
+What do you see? _(Note: You'll have to declare the functions somewhere too)_
 {{</note>}}

 ### 🐛 Finding the bug